Stakeholder loyalty isn't built in a month. It's built across years.

 The Pattern That Works

-The brands that weather stakeholder controversy share three traits:
+The brands that weather stakeholder controversy share three traits.

 Continuity.
 The position is the same in quiet months as in loud ones.
 No surge, no retreat.
+The work runs at a steady rate and the public-facing materials maintain consistent voice independent of the news cycle.

 The Pattern That Fails

 The pattern that fails is the opposite.
-A brand that runs a high-volume campaign for thirty days, gets attacked, pulls merchandise, issues a defensive statement, and resumes business.
+A brand runs a high-volume campaign for thirty days, gets attacked, pulls merchandise, issues a defensive statement, and resumes business.
 The campaign was the problem.
 The reversal made it worse.
 Both sides came away with proof of inauthenticity.

 Bud Light, Target, Disney, and a dozen others have run this script.
 The communications lesson is the same each time.
 A brand can't borrow a stakeholder cause for a month and then return it.
 The borrow is the breach.